theJaxon/unlocker/readme.txt

 In all cases make sure VMware is not running, and any background guests have been shutdown.

-The code is written in Python as it makes the Unlocker easier to run and maintain on ESXi.
+The code is written in Python.

 2. Prerequisites
 ----------------